wlcrs/huawei_solar/README.md

         entity_id: sensor.daily_yield
 ```

+Note that optimizer data is refreshed only every 5 minutes, which matches how frequently the inverter refreshes this data.

 ## FAQ - Troubleshooting

 **Q**: Why do I get the error "Connection succeeded, but failed to read from inverter." while setting up this integration?